Supporting Veterans At Kopke’s Greenhouse (Hour 1)

 Yeah, we played that actually yeah and shimmy laughed at it

-because the reporter went up to him afterwards and just showed me and said, what do you agree with Congressman Van Orton?
+because because the reporter went up to him afterwards and just showed me and said did you what you agree with uh congressman van and he cut the reporter off and says i always agree with congressman van orton what do

 Over on the Democratic side, yes, we had Devon Remaker on today.